-You could work for an event management company, a venue (such as the O2 Arena) or an event supplier.
-Large companies, for example hotel chains and contract caterers, also recruit event managers.
-Some large charities have fundraising roles that may include event planning.
+You could work for an event management company, a particular venue or an event supplier.
+Large companies such as hotel chains and contract caterers also recruit event managers, while some major charities have fundraising roles that involve some event planning.

 What's it like working in the sector?

 Graduates entering the hospitality and event management sector can expect: